The Curious Case of Paul Davies

 "I'm awake!"
 Paul stuttered, momentarily shocked by my passive aggressive style.

 "Now."
 I threw Paul his t-shirt which had been laid on my dresser.
 "Hurry up, and get dressed."
-Pulling the bed sheets off the ground and laying them on the bed, I patiently waited for Paul to be ready.
+Pulling the bed sheets off the ground and laying them on the bed, I patiently waited for Paul to be ready after having gotten dressed myself; I wore the exact same outfit as the day before.
+Maybe they would remember me?
 After seeing Paul was done I headed down the stairs with Paul right behind me, pointing to the empty bowl on the table, I signaled Paul to sit.
 Looking out the window to the same bleak landscape, thinking of what do next, my thoughts was disturbed by Paul's voice.

 "I have a sore on my back, do you have bed bugs?"
 Paul crawled at his back with one hand and ate dry cereal with the other.